School Heritage

 Curie House

-Named after Nelson Mandela, (born July 18, 1918, Mvezo, South Africa¡ªdied December 5, 2013, Johannesburg), Black nationalist and the first Black president of South Africa (1994¨C99).
+Named after Nelson Mandela, (born July 18, 1918, Mvezo, South Africa—died December 5, 2013, Johannesburg), Black nationalist and the first Black president of South Africa (1994–99).
 His negotiations in the early 1990s with South African Pres.
-F.W. de Klerk helped end the country¡¯s apartheid system of racial segregation and ushered in a peaceful transition to majority rule.
+F.W. de Klerk helped end the country’s apartheid system of racial segregation and ushered in a peaceful transition to majority rule.
 Mandela and de Klerk were jointly awarded the Nobel Prize for Peace in 1993 for their efforts.

 Soong House

 Named after Soong Qingling, who held several prominent positions in the Chinese government.
-She founded the China Welfare Institute and was the Honorary President of the People¡¯s Republic of China in 1981.
-She was known to fight for human rights and for helping the impoverished, and much more.
+She founded the China Welfare Institute and was the Honorary President of the People’s Republic of China in 1981.
+Renowned for her unwavering dedication to advancing the welfare, healthcare, and education of women and children, she was also a staunch advocate for human rights and a tireless supporter of the underprivileged.

 Turing House

 Named after Alan Turing, a brilliant British mathematician who took a leading role in breaking Nazi ciphers during WWII.
-He is considered the father of computer science and artificial intelligence.
+He is considered as the father of computer science and artificial intelligence.
 In addition to that, he is one of the most outstanding scientists of the twentieth century.
-He was a mathematician, logician, cryptanalyst, and philosopher.
+He was a mathematician, logician, cryptanalyst and a philosopher.

 Uniform